JirehHorton/Customer-Retention-Analysis-SQL/README.md

-# 🛍️ 💵 Customer Retention Insights  – Olist E-Commerce DB
+# 📊 Customer Retention Analysis for E-Commerce
 ## _Turning First-Time Buyers into Loyal Customers Through Cohort & Retention Analysis_

 ## 🎯 Project Overview
-_Analyze customer behavior and retention using the Olist E-Commerce database with SQL.
+_Analyzing customer behavior and retention using the Olist E-Commerce database with SQL.
 This project demonstrates building relational databases, cleaning and transforming data, and answering key business questions on customer growth and loyalty.
 This project also showcases SQL, database design, data analysis, and business analytics skills, providing actionable insights for business strategy._

+## Business Analysis Questions
+This analysis was driven by the following business questions:

+- #1. 📈 _**New Customers per Month**_ - How many new customers are acquired each month?
+- #2. 🔁 _**Repeat Customers**_ - What percentage of customers make repeat purchases?
+- #3. 📊 _**Cohort Analysis**_ - For each month, how many customers return in subsequent months?
+- #4. 📦 _**Average Orders per Customer**_ - How many orders does an average customer place?
+- #5. 💰 _**Top Customers**_ - Who are the customers with the highest number of orders or total spend?

+These questions guided the data analysis and helped identify actionable insights for the e-commerce business.

 __Key highlights:__